Lethabomohlala/cues_app/README.md

    - Gemini was used as a development aid to assist with debugging, improving code structure, and enhancing UI animation components.
 This includes the implementation of the flip card animation and the splash screen GIF using Glide.

 ## Acknowledgements
-Some parts of the code were assisted by Google Gemini AI.
+Some parts of the code were assisted by Google Gemini and ChatGPT.

 ## References
 Google.
 2026. _Gemini (AI assistant)_.
 [Software] Available at: https://ai.google.dev/  [Accessed 31 March 2026].